What is hourly pay?

 Why hourly pay matters for employers

 Hourly pay isn’t just a method of compensating employees—it directly impacts both operational efficiency and financial management.
-Here’s why hourly pay is an important aspect of your business operations:
+Here’s how hourly pay affects your business operations:

 Hourly workers are subject to some labor regulations.
 Employers must ensure compliance with both federal and state-level wage laws to avoid costly fines and lawsuits.
 Key considerations include: